Our Log Cabin Design series continues...

 Pineapple quilt blocks, like their Log Cabin cousins, are built around a center square, but instead of just four logs, every round now contains an additional four patches.

-A basic pineapple quilt block is pictured to the right.
+A basic pineapple quilt block is pictured above.
 Note how the 'blades' uniformly divide the block into eight sections.

 Other common names include: Maltese Cross, Washington Pavement, Colonial Pineapple, Chestnut Burr and Church Steps.

-Next a pair of patches in opposite corners are added and pressed, followed by the remaining two corner patches.
+pair of patches in opposite corners are added and pressed, followed by the remaining two corner

-Depending on the finished size of the block, as the patches get larger, you'll be able to add four patches before pressing and speed up the whole process.
+Depending on the finished size of the block, as the patches get larger, you'll be able to add four patches before pressing to accelerate the whole process.

 Click any image for more information, reviews, and pricing.